doganarif/ugc-video-analyzer/README.md

 2. Store analysis in the PostgreSQL vector database
 3. Start the chatbot for interactive Q&A about the video

+## Business Logic

+The application follows a structured workflow:

+1. Video is split into segments for parallel processing
+2. Each segment undergoes frame extraction, audio transcription, and AI analysis
+3. Results are structured and stored in a vector database
+4. A full video analysis is performed and stored
+5. Optional chatbot interface leverages this data for user queries

+For detailed visualizations of the business logic, data models, and component architecture, see [LOGIC.md](LOGIC.md).

 ## Notes

 - This tool requires OpenAI API access (or Azure OpenAI services)